 I gave up.
 No more running.
 No more long hikes in the woods.
 No more roofing.
 No more chorus lines at the gay bar.
 Nothing.

 Can you guess what happened in the intervening five years?

 I put on about 30 pounds or so.
 I’m far from obese, but I’m certainly overweight.
 Typical male paunch.
 Being a silverback, this isn’t a big deal, but it bothers me that some Andorran bastard is walking down the street all trim and slender and reading a Catalan newspaper about how fat and stupid Americans are.
 It just boils my hide.

 I could go on a diet.
 But in my experience, modifying your diet to lose weight is stupid and counter-productive.
 Unless you plan to live the rest of your life behaving like an anorexic/bulimic retard, you’re better off just eating reasonably healthy food and getting some goddamn exercise.
 It’s the only thing that works.

 So a few weeks ago, I started walking.
 And then I jogged – just a bit, and REAL slow.
 Then I stretched.
 Next day – nothing!
 I was sore, but I could walk.
 Every other day, I’ve been adding slow jogs in careful, measured amounts.
 I already feel better, and my back is fine.

 The way I figure, keeping my runs low-impact and avoiding boxes of Pepperidge Farms should get this 30 pounds off my frame in about 10 months.
 Slow and steady will win the race.

 Then, in 2010, I am going to fly to Europe, buy the slimmest looking suit they have and walk up and down the town square tsk-tsking all the fat Europeans I can find.

-Either that, or I’ll blow out my back and return to Cheetos and horror films.
+Either that, or I’ll blow out my back and return to Cheetos and European films.
 Time will tell.